August 30, 2024 · fp, go and language

 func Equals[T comparable](x, y T) bool

-Refer to the Introduction to Generics and the Type Parameters Proposal for more information.
+For more details, refer to the Introduction to Generics and the Type Parameters Proposal.

 What is a Monad?